fedeghe/searchHash/README.md

-The result is an object containing a an array containing 0 or more elements.
-The following is one of the `results` element from a `forKey` search on a dummy obj, see test1.js):
+The result is an array containing 0 or more elements.
+The following is one of the element from a `forKey` search on a dummy obj, see test1.js):

 ```
 {